fuzzylabs/gha-poetry-update/README.md

 If your poetry package installs dependencies from one or more private repository, you will need to configure the SSH key required to access these repositories.

+For more information on how to add SSH keys, please refer to Usage section of webfactory/ssh-agent github action.

 ```yaml
 name: Poetry Update